The Xometry app works best with JavaScript enabled!

 4. If the prescribed minimum distances between indentations are not followed according to the testing standards, the results of the hardness test will be affected.
 This is also true of an indentation too close to the edge of a sample.

-What Are the Different Types of Hardness Test Methods?
+Types of Hardness Test Methods

 There are a number of different hardness test methods, each suited to a certain scale of measurement, or type of material.
 Therefore, different methods should be selected according to the substance being tested.
 The most common hardness tests are explained below: